 To prevent corrosion, thoroughly clean and dry the contacts and the surrounding area before charging or connecting to a computer.
-Refer to the cleaning instructions (Device Care, page 120).
+Refer to the cleaning instructions (Device Care, page 129).

-1 Plug the cable (end) into the charging port on your watch.
+1 Plug the small end of the USB cable into the charging port on your watch.

-2 Plug the other end of the cable into a USB charging port.
+2 Plug the large end of the USB cable into a USB charging port.
 The watch displays the current battery charge level.